doctordns/ReskitBuildScripts/README.md

 PLEASE review before using.

 ## General Approach

 The scripts create a set of Hyper-V Vms that make up a corporate data centre.
-These VMs are based on a differencing disk for all servers.
+These VMs are based on a difference disk for all servers.
 At present Reskit.Org client systems are manually installed (to do!)
 That includes DCs, a CA hierarchy, DNS/DHCP services, and more.
 Depending on the version of Windows Server in use (and what license keys you may or may not have) there is some manual intervention needed.